 As Varanasi is a holy city, alcohol isn't permitted around the ghats and temples.
 Many rooftop restaurants do discreetly serve beer to tourists though.
 You'll only find bars in mid-range and luxury hotels away from the ghats.

 Where to Stay

-If possible, stay in a hotel that faces the Ganges River so you can watch all the goings-on along the ghats.
-Here's the pick of the riverside hotels in Varanasi.
+Ideally, stay in a hotel that faces the Ganges River so you can watch all the goings-on along the ghats.
+However, do be aware that most of these hotels are only accessible on foot.
+Be sure to factor this in if you have a lot of luggage.
+Here's the pick of hotels in Varanasi for all budgets.

 Varanasi is a challenging destination for inexperienced travelers.
 There are many scams to watch out for.
 The most common one involves touts who will take you to see Manikarnika Ghat (the main cremation ghat) and ask you to donate wood for the funeral pyre -- you'll be paying at least 10 times more than what the wood's worth.
 If you offer a small amount, it will be declined.
 Either say you don't have any money or don't feel comfortable giving so much.